layerfMRI/LAYNII/README.md

         -output /output/lo_BOLD
 ```

-## Tutorials & use cases
+## Tutorials & Use Cases

-Tutorials on layering, layer-smoothing, columnar analysis are [here in layerfmri blog](https://layerfmri.com/category/code/).
+Tutorials on layering, layer-smoothing, columnar analysis are [here in layerfmri blog](https://layerfmri.com/category/code/) and [here in ofgulban's youtube channel](https://youtube.com/playlist?list=PLs_umVHtShfadNm8brOweXHUSmqVDTk4q).
 Various pipeline script in the context of LayNii see the [LayNii_extras](https://github.com/ofgulban/LayNii_extras) Links to instruction of the specific programs are included in the help output of the respective programs and below"

 - [LN2_LAYERS algorithm](https://thingsonthings.org/ln2_layers/)
 - [LN2_LAYERS example application](https://layerfmri.com/2020/04/24/equivol/)